domyrtille/interview_project/README.md

 ### Script
 #### CLI
-I used one of my use case I had recently (quite modified for obvious reaons).
+I used one of the use cases I had recently (quite modified for obvious reaons).
-We have lot of Big log files and sometimes we need to grep all IPs in it and modify them by something else that our system can understand
+We have lot of big log files and sometimes we need to grep all IPs in it and modify them by something else that our system can understand
 For that, I used different CLIs to do it:

     # Sometimes some computer can have disk/io issue so I remove all the line after 10000 (for example)